 Do you get one last card if you hit 31?

 This depends.
 If one Player knocks before the widows have been dealt, you do not get the chance to make any card exchanges.
 That Player, or Players, merely win that hand from sheer luck.

 However, if the widows have been dealt, and a Player knocks or declares that they have 31, you are allowed one more turn to exchange one more card between the widow and your hand.

 Where can you play 31 online?

-The classic school-safe flash-game website of American Youth, Coolmathgames.com (Returned from the Dead!) offers a free version of 31.
-Although Players do not play against real players, this version is visually well-designed, and offers challenging AI opponents to compete against.
+We actually offer a free 31 game ourselves!
+Although you do not play against real players, this version is visually well-designed, and offers challenging AI opponents to compete against.